 Volunteers are encouraged to be punctual and dependable.
 We count on you!
 We hope you will consider your volunteer assignment a commitment to service.
-If you are unable to come in on your assigned day, please call the Volunteer and Community Resource Program Coordinator's Office as well as your immediate supervisor and let us know.
+If you are unable to come in on your assigned day, please call the Volunteer Office as well as your immediate supervisor and let us know.